datacommonsorg/docsite/custom_dc/troubleshooting.md

 This indicates that you have not specified API keys in the environment file.
 Follow procedures in [One-time setup steps](/custom_dc/quickstart.html#setup) to obtain and configure API keys.

+{: #schema-check-failed}
 ### "SQL schema check failed"

-This error indicates that there is a problem with the database schema.
-Check for the following additional error:

-- "The following columns are missing..." -- This indicates that there has been an update to the database schema.
-To remedy this, rerun the data management Docker container and then restart the services container.
+This error indicates that there has been an update to the database schema, and you need to update your data management job to be compatible with the new schema.
+To update the schema:

+1. Rerun the data management Docker container, optionally adding the flag `-e DATA_RUN_MODE=schemaupdate` to the `docker run` command, for faster startup.
+1. Restart the services Docker container.

+For full command details, see the following sections:
+- For local services, see [Start the Docker containers with local custom data](/custom_dc/custom_data.html#docker-data).
+- For services running on Google Cloud, [see Start the data management Cloud Run job](/custom_dc/data_cloud#run-job).

 ## Local build errors